 Neighborhood: East Nashville, 1900 Eastland Avenue #105

-Details: Two Ten Jack is a stylish Japanese neighborhood izakaya that serves ramen, yakitori and sushi amd incorporates Southern elements into much of its menu.
+Details: Two Ten Jack is a stylish Japanese neighborhood izakaya that serves ramen, yakitori and sushi and incorporates Southern elements into much of its menu.

 What to eat: Octopus hush puppies with miso butter; Crispy Brussels and garlic noodles; Tori paitan shoyu.